Skip to Content

 • Beneficiary satisfaction

-• data on cost and time savings
+• Cost and time savings data

 In the image: ESS partnered with local village leaders and government officials to conduct a legal clinic outreach in Kamachumu, Muleba District, Kagera Region, drawing over 1000 attendees.